iris-contrib/sessiondb/README.md

 Development of each store is done on branches.
 If you plan to work with an existing store checkout the corresponding branch.
 If you intent to implement a new store then create a new branch named after the DB you are using.

-The repository is using [go-submodules](https://github.com/go-modules-by-example/index/tree/master/009_submodules).
+The repository is using [go-submodules](https://github.com/go-modules-by-example/index/tree/master/009_submodules). *The rationale behind this optimisation is to avoid the user having to download unnecessary drivers/libraries but keep the maintenance tight and clean.*

 For releasing a new version of each individual store (submodule) you need to
 1. merge from corresponding branch to `master`
-2. tag with appropriate store name and version ie. `git tag mongostore/v0.1.1`
+2. tag with appropriate store name and particular store's version ie. `git tag mongostore/v0.1.1`